-All of these arguments still have merit, but we believe that their respective weights have shifted over time, effectively making in-house development an even more exclusive option.
+All of the arguments for build and buy respectively still have merit, but we believe that their respective weights have shifted over time, effectively making in-house development an even more exclusive option.
 The most significant driver behind this shift is the advance of technology and a more flexible approach to trading system design.

 High-speed trading connectivity has been a major advantage for the past several years.
 But as low-latency infrastructures become a mainstream capability, the cost of generating incremental speed has become prohibitive, and market participants are seeking new ways to differentiate their activities.